Watering

 5. 5

-Propagate surviving healthy stems: allow cut ends to callus 24 hours, then lay horizontally on dry cactus mix.
-This rescues the plant's genetics even if the parent plant cannot be saved.
+Propagate the surviving healthy stems separately from the rescue attempt on the original plant: let the cut ends callus for about 24 hours, then lay them horizontally across dry cactus mix.
+This preserves the plant's genetics even in cases where the original parent plant can't be saved.

 Prevention